Choosing The Best Settings For Your Broadcast (FPS, Bitrate, Resolution)

 - Do not run any CPU-intensive apps on the computer while streaming; preferably, do not run anything else.

-- The display FPS should be the same that you defined in settings.
+- The display FPS should be the same figure that you defined in settings.

 - The “Encoding Overloaded!” message should never appear.

 In case of any issues, consider broadcasting at a lower resolution or attempt to stream with the same settings on a different computer.

 One last thing you need to remember about picking the best settings for your stream is to always test beforehand.
-For example, if you want to start streaming in a few days, you can ask some friends to tune in your channel running at different quality settings.
-Also, try not to get carried away with going for the best video quality.
-It’s the overall quality of your channel that matters – and that includes latency and buffering as well.
-As such, feel free to check our other article on low latency live video.
+For instance, if you want to start streaming in a few days, you can ask some friends to tune into your channel and run it at different quality settings.
+Also, try to not get carried away and attempt to achieve the greatest quality video.
+In the end, it is the overall quality of your channel that actually matters – that includes latency and buffering.
+As such, feel free to check out our article on low latency live video.